 After a short montage countless hours in the sparring yard, endless miles ran, and hundreds of meals worth of cold meat punched, you’re finally ready to step out into the big, bad world.
 The local guard isn’t for you, you want to test your mettle, find fame and fortune, maybe even save the world whilst you declare your martial prowess for all to see and envy.
 You want to be a Fighter, but this class contains many choices to make along your path to glory, so here at Dice Cove we will take you by the hand and show you the way.

 In this Fighter DnD 5E guide, we’ll train you on your options as a Fighter, as well as supportive choices you can make to build your character to achieve what you want.
 Whilst reading through this guide, you may find this article on jargon and this list of books (and their common abbreviations) helpful.

 This guide will evaluate each option for the Fighter on a scale of 1-5– this is a rating of the abilities’ potency and overall usefulness, primarily focusing on combat where appropriate.
-That said, I will still evaluate everything, hopefully to aid you weigh any choices you might be considering at a glance, helping you know what to expect and make changes accordingly, if desired.
+That said, I will still evaluate everything, hopefully, to aid you to weigh any choices you might be considering at a glance, helping you know what to expect and make changes accordingly if desired.
 The rating scheme is:

 Hit Dice (4) – A d10 is the standard for most martials and almost as good as it gets, you’ll have a decent amount of HP for melee and a good amount for ranged.